laxmankrishnamurti/Web-Security/02-HowInternetWorks.md

 TCP has undergone significant improvements as the internet has grown.
 Packets are now send with a "checksum" that allows recipients to detect data corruption and determine whether packetes need to be resent.

-Sendersa also preemptively adjust the rate at which they send data according to how fast it's being consumed.
+Sender also preemptively adjust the rate at which they send data according to how fast it's being consumed.
 Because Internet servers are usually magnitudes more powerful than a client that receive their messages, so they need to be careful not to overwhelm the client's capacity.

 TCP(Transmission Control Protocol) ===> Delivery Guarantees.
 (Mostly used protocol in web).
 UDP(User Datagram Protocol) ===> Data packets could be lost.
 (Mostly used in streaming live video.)